 In the comics, when Iron Man first returned to the States and began operating as a superhero, he used a more advanced model that, on the outside, was identical to the same armor he built while imprisoned.
 After a few adventures, he saw that he was scaring some people and took a suggestion to paint his armor with gold paint, earning him the nickname of the Golden Avenger.
 For a moment, we see J.A.R.V.I.S.'s monitor display the armor as completely gold, a nod to this second look that Tony had in the comics.
 In this movie, rather than simply painting his armor gold, the reasoning is that a titanium-gold alloy will prevent icing.

 Tony suggests adding a little "hotrod red" to the gold armor.
-Most of Tony's armors in the comics have followed this color scheme, beginning with his third standard suit of armor, designed by Spider-Man co-creator Steve Ditko.recent Agent of S.T.Y.L.E article.
+Most of Tony's armors in the comics have followed this color scheme, beginning with his third standard suit of armor, designed by Spider-Man co-creator Steve Ditko.Speaking of the many looks of Iron Man's armor, you should check out our look at the evolution of his many suits in a recent Agent of S.T.Y.L.E article.
 Tony Stark arrives at a party and assumes the gray-haired man surrounded by women is Hugh Hefner.
 It is actually Stan Lee himself.

 At the party, Tony can't remember Christine's name and guesses that it's "Carrie."
 The joke here is that "Carrie" and "Christine" are also both titles of Stephen King novels.